openstack/kolla/doc/source/admin/image-building.rst

 ===========================

 Install tox and generate the build configuration.
-The build configuration is designed to hold advanced customizations when building containers.
+The build configuration is designed to hold advanced customizations when building images.

 Generate the ``kolla-build.conf`` file using the following steps.